Undergraduates, regardless of school or program of study, are eligible for the undergraduate certificate in European Studies.

-- Colloquium (INAF-454): An interdisciplinary reading and research seminar for senior certificate candidates offered each fall.
+- Colloquium (GEST-454): An interdisciplinary reading and research seminar for senior certificate candidates offered each fall.
 Students will be expected to complete a thesis.

-Spring 2016 Courses that count towards the European Studies Certificate.
+- Spring 2019 Courses that count toward the European Studies Certificate.

-Fall 2015 Courses that count towards the European Studies Certificate.
+- Fall 2018 Courses that count toward the European Studies Certificate.

 Admission to the certificate program is based on an application which reflects a directed, purposeful selection of courses.
 The application must be turned in by the end of the sophomore year or during the junior year with permission.
 No applications will be accepted from students with senior standing.